Try IrisGPT for free on your own data

 Try for Free

-How Customer Service Automation Works: Benefits, Practices & Processes
+How Customer Service Automation Works: Benefits and Best Practices

 Large and small businesses have had to re-look at their support automation processes and technology investments, given the promise of Generative-AI for support automation.
 Organizations now have easy access to generative AI technology - via DIY open-source projects or secure Enterprise Support Automation platforms like IrisAgent.
 But how does an organization get its support automation strategy and implementation right to improve customer satisfaction?

 This comprehensive guide discusses the key steps to implement a successful customer service automation strategy.
-It outlines four key steps to use Generative-AI effectively.
+It outlines four key steps to using automated customer service software to use Generative-AI effectively.

 1. Knowing how and where to start